• Skip to primary navigation

 Jump to Recipe Print Recipe

-Mango, or "mangga" in Filipino, is a beloved tropical fruit in the Philippines.
-The most popular variety grown in the country is the Carabao mango, also known as the Manila mango.
-This kidney-shaped fruit is renowned for its exceptional sweetness and juiciness.
+Mango, or mangga in Filipino, is a beloved tropical fruit in the Philippines.
+The most popular variety grown in the country is the Carabao or Manila mango.
+This kidney-shaped fruit is exceptionally sweet and juicy.
 Its flesh is buttery and smooth, almost fiber-free.

 Ataulfo mangoes, also known as Champagne or Honey mangoes.